Signs of Neurological Disorders in Seniors

 Speech issues:

 Speech impairments are one of the early indicators of neurological disorders, as they indicate that the brain and mouth are not functioning properly.
-Aging brain cells may cause loss of coordination.
+Aging brain cells may cause a loss of coordination.

 Nausea: